Newport Flower Show Postponed until 2021

 Division III entries will be passed in the passing tent, behind Rosecliff.

-(entries must have been trained by the exhibitor - multiple plants of same variety per pot permitted in 9 and 10)
+(Entries must have been trained by the exhibitor - multiple plants of same variety per pot permitted.)

 Annual, Perennial or Biennial

 (Multiple bulbs of same variety per pot permitted in 17 & 18)